gamma-opt/Gogeta.jl/docs/src/neural_networks.md

 With neural networks, the hidden layers must use the $ReLU$ activation function, and the output layer must use the identity activation.

-A neural networks satifying these requirements can be formulated into a mixed-integer optimization problem.
+A neural networks satifying these requirements can be formulated into a mixed-integer linear optimization problem (MILP).
 Along with formulation, the neuron activation bounds can be calculated, which improves computational performance as well as enables compression.

 The network is compressed by pruning neurons that are either stabily active or inactive.
 The activation bounds are used to identify these neurons.

+!!! note

+    This section describes how to formulate a `Flux.Chain` neural network model as a MILP.
+Further constraints can be added and the objective function can be changed but if one is using neural networks as surrogate models in a larger optimization problem, [this section](nns_in_larger.md) has a guide on how to accomplish this effectively and formulate the neural network with anonymous variables.

 ## Formulation